Summer Camp Resources 2022

 Autism Speaks: Virtual Summer Activities – Looking for at-home ideas to keep busy over the summer?
 These activities are not exclusively autism-friendly.

 Camp Channel Special Needs Camps – Summer Camps that accommodate people with special needs.

 Camps for Children with Diabetes – Diabetes camp is one of the best experiences that a child with diabetes can have.

-Easter Seals New Hampshire Summer Camp – Providing residential camping for children and young adults with disabilities and special needs.
+Easter Seals New Hampshire Summer Camps – Providing residential camping for children and young adults with disabilities and special needs.

 Boston Parents Paper Summer Camp Guide for Greater Boston and New England – Lists day camps & programs, sleep-away and overnight camp adventures, sports camps, arts camps, STEM & enrichment camps, music camps, special needs camps and more.